srjefers/spark-workshop/exercises/spark-sql-exercise-Difference-in-Days-Between-Dates-As-Strings.md

 # Exercise: Difference in Days Between Dates As Strings

-Use `spark-shell` to write a structured query that calculates the number of days between date strings and the current day.
+Write a structured query (using `spark-shell` or [Databricks Community Edition](https://community.cloud.databricks.com)) that calculates the number of days between dates given as text (in some format) and the current date.

-Protip™: Use the standard functions for date and time, e.g. `to_date` and `datediff`
+Protip™: Use the standard functions for date and time, e.g. [to_date](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.functions$) and [datediff](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.functions$)

 Module: **Spark SQL**